 Piers Broadfoot is a moving image and video artist based in London.
 His work is principally concerned with death, divinity and the unconscious.

-He has screened and exhibited at Reading University, London Experimental and Keja Ho Kramer's Cadavre Exquis in Palermo.
+He has screened and exhibited at Reading University, London Experimental, the Millennium Film Workshop in New York and Keja Ho Kramer's Cadavre Exquis in Palermo.

-Broadfoot's work is often in collaboration with other artists, having worked with agricultural documentarian and moving image artist Peter Treherne (founder of the Slow Film Festival) and artist-musician Salome Wu.
+Broadfoot is often in collaboration with other artists, having worked with agricultural documentarian Peter Treherne (founder of the Slow Film Festival) and artist-musician Salome Wu.

 His work on the experimental ethnography 'Matter of Britain' has been funded by the Arts Council England and supported by Reading University.